thetizzo/git-cop/README.md

 | true    | error    | excludes: `["\\.", "\\?", "\\!"]` |

 Ensures commit subjects are suffixed consistently.
-The exclude list *is* case sensitive and prevents the use of punctionation.
+The exclude list *is* case sensitive and prevents the use of punctuation.
 This is handy when coupled with a tool, like [Milestoner](https://github.com/bkuhlmann/milestoner), which automates project milestone releases.

 ### Commit Trailer Collaborator Capitalization